Tunable metamaterial: Tuning NIMs with liquid crystals

 Areas of active research in optical materials are metamaterials that are capable of negative values for index of refraction (NIMs), and metamaterials that are capable of zero index of refraction (ZIMs).
 Complicated steps required to fabricate these nano-scale metamaterials have led to the desire for fabricated, tunable structures capable of the prescribed spectral ranges or resonances.

 The most commonly applied scheme to achieve these effects is electro-optical tuning.
 Here the change in refractive index is proportional to either the applied electric field, or is proportional to the square modulus of the electric field.
 These are the Pockels effect and Kerr effect, respectively.
 However, to achieve these effects electrodes must be built-in during the fabrication process.
 This introduces problematic complexity into material formation techniques.
 Another alternative is to employ a nonlinear optical material as one of the constituents of this system, and depend on the optical field intensity to modify the refractive index, or magnetic parameters.

 Liquid crystal tuning of silicon-on-ring-resonators

 Ring resonators are optical devices designed to show resonance for specific wavelengths.
 In silicon-on-insulator layered structures, they can be very small, exhibit a high Q factor and have low losses that make them efficient wavelength-filters.
 The goal is to achieve a tunable refractive index over a larger bandwidth.

-Structural tunability in metamaterials

-A novel approach is proposed for efficient tuning of the transmission characteristics of metamaterials through a continuous adjustment of the lattice structure, and is confirmed experimentally in the microwave range.